Introduction to Computer-Aided Design

 Learn CAD Skills by Building 2D and 3D Models

-A good understanding of 3D geometry is required in robotics, engineering, science, architecture, arts, game design, and in many other areas.
-In this course trainees begin by learning how to manipulate objects in the XY plane and in the 3D space using geometrical transformations, as well as to create their own designs.
-Its main objective is to help trainees develop spatial reasoning skills (“thinking in the 3D space”).
+Computer-Aided Design (CAD) skills are required in robotics, engineering, science, architecture, game design, and in many other areas.
+In this course trainees learn how to use Constructive Solid Geometry (CSG) to manipulate objects in the XY plane and in the 3D space, and how to combine them to build complex CAD models.
+The main objective of the course is to help trainees develop strong spatial reasoning skills (“thinking in the 3D space”).

 Trainees learn Constructive Solid Geometry (CSG) actively by building 2D and 3D models.
 They begin with simple 2D shapes and gradually progress to complex 3D models.
 Their models are automatically checked and trainees receive useful real-time guidance, which helps them learn most efficiently.
 As a result, trainees acquire advanced CAD skills along with visual-spatial reasoning skills, and ultimately they become prepared for a smooth transition into advanced commercial CAD systems.